 Channa: from the Latin channe, used to refer to an unspecified species of sea perch.

-Something of a habitat generalist although tends to display a preference for larger lowland river channels, inland lakes, canals, and swamps, including man-made environments.
+Displays a preference for standing to slow-moving environments such as larger, deep, lowland river channels, inland lakes, and swamps, including man-made canals and reservoirs.

 Maximum Standard Length

 Suitable only for public installations or the very largest private aquaria.

 Relatively unfussy although some surface cover in the form of floating or overhanging vegetation or branches is appreciated.
 Unlike most Channa spp. it is pelagic and requires plenty of room to swim.